isomerpages/govtech-gobusiness/_FAQ/1d-essentialworkers.md

 Yes.
 The guide for declaration/submission of manpower details can be found <a href="https://go.gov.sg/essentialmanpowerguide" target="_blank">here</a>.

 #### **2. How do I know if I need to declare/submit my manpower details?**
-Only businesses that are allowed to resume operations, or have received an approval for their General Exemption application, are required to do so.
+All businesses that are allowed to resume operations, or have received an approval for their General Exemption application, are required to do so.

 You can refer to the full list of permitted services allowed to resume operations <a href="https://go.gov.sg/permittedserviceslist2" target="_blank">here</a>.